-Please plan to arrive on January 23 to attend the International Orientation on Wednesday and Thursday, January 24-25.
-Students who do not have a TOEFL or TOEC score need to take the TOEFL test on Wednesday, January 24 at 3:00pm.
+Please plan to arrive by January 22 to attend the International Orientation on Thursday, January 23.
+Students who do not have a TOEFL or TOEC score need to take the TOEFL test provided during Orientation (time and date TBD).

 Please submit your Arrival Information Form as soon as you have made your travel arrangements so we know when to expect you.
-If we receive your information form at least one week before your scheduled arrival, we will arrange to have someone welcome you at the airport (or bus station).
-If you do not need to be welcomed at the airport, please inform Carlyn Marron at email@example.com.
-Your airport welcomer will have a packet of information for you when you arrive.
-Among other things, the packet includes an agenda for your first days here, a campus map, orientation and registration information, and an apartment listing.
-If you are not greeted at the airport, you may obtain this packet from the International Center during office hours, Monday through Friday, 8:30 AM - 4:30 PM.
+If we receive your information form at least two weeks before your scheduled arrival, we will arrange to have someone welcome you at the airport (or bus station).
+If you do not need to be welcomed at the airport, please inform ISSS.

 Please note, there are no currency exchanges at the Des Moines Airport, so you should have at least $200 US dollars with you when you arrive in Des Moines (in $20 bills or smaller) for meals and local transportation until you move into your permanent housing.
 If for any reason, you do not see a Drake greeter at the airport when you arrive, don’t worry!
 Just take a taxi to the Holiday Inn Express at Drake (1140 24th Street) or your permanent accommodations if you have already made these arrangements.
 Taxis are located just outside the baggage claim area of the airport.
 The cost should be about $30, including tip.
 The hotel staff is prepared to assist new students until contact can be made with the International Center.